Treston Decoud: Toronto Argonauts

 On February 3, 2021, Decoud signed with the Toronto Argonauts of the Canadian Football League (CFL).
 He played in 13 regular season games in 2021 where he had 25 defensive tackles and one special teams tackle.
 He spent part of 2022 training camp with the team, but was released after the first pre-season game on May 29, 2022.

 Edmonton Elks

-After being cut by Toronto, Decoud joined the Edmonton Elks on June 7, 2022.
+After being cut by Toronto, Decoud joined the Edmonton Elks of CFL on June 7, 2022.
 He was released on December 1, 2022.

+New Jersey Generals

+On March 31, 2023, Decoud signed with the New Jersey Generals of the United States Football League (USFL).
+He was released on April 10.
+He re-signed with the team on April 20, and was subsequently transferred to their inactive list.

 Personal life

 He is a cousin of former NFL player Thomas DeCoud.